tPayne0647/pwnagotchi_screen_color_invert/README.md

 ## Overview
 This repository contains a Bash script designed for Pwnagotchi devices equipped with a Waveshare V3 screen and a PiSugar 2 or 3 battery.
 This script enables users to invert the screen colors of their Pwnagotchi, on the go, by pressing or holding the *custom* button on the PiSugar battery.

+- Currently working on turning this into an actual plugin with a web interface so all the user has to do is install the plugin.
+Double press will be selected by default.
+This will be able to be changed by logging into the pwnagotchi web ui, clicking on the plugin, and selecting the desired button press on a simple menu.
+Each time a new button press is selected, the previous selection should be cleared from the PiSugar server.
+This is my first attempt at developing a plugin, so any help would be greatly appreciated!

 ## Prerequisites
 - Configured Pwnagotchi device
 - Waveshare V3 screen  (Needs to be tested on V2)